<> <> <> <>

 Alternatively, if you’re suffering from an acquired form of PE – a condition that’s developed later in your sex life – you’ll probably be advised to take a different course of action.
 “Acquired PE is most commonly due to erectile dysfunction,” Dr Vickers explains.

 When you’re struggling with ED, your brain can overcompensate by forcing the body to ejaculate while there’s the slightest window of opportunity.
-Treating your ED as the root cause therefore can often take care of the premature ejaculation.
+Treating your ED as the root cause therefore can often take care of premature ejaculation.

 “In younger men, typically, erectile dysfunction is not due to any physical abnormality, it’s more often due to confidence and performance anxiety,” Dr Vickers says.